- Copy link

 Most capped internationals

-Central midfielder Iñigo Ruiz de Galarreta was originally a product of the Athletic academy and spent one season (2017-18) at Barça B before heading to Mallorca via Las Palmas.
+Central midfielder Iñigo Ruiz de Galarreta (below) was originally a product of the Athletic academy and spent one season (2017-18) at Barça B before heading to Mallorca via Las Palmas.

 - Copy link